Stock Market News Today: Unraveling the Mysteries of Profitability

 Go ahead…do it now.

-What you get is a list of over 4,000 hits listing the very clear proof that market predators do what they do…and unlike most industries, Finance has a special “get out of jail free” capability built into the law…all they have to do is turn over a large portion of the carcases – the settlement – over to the masters of the feast – and then they can go back to their predations.
+What you get is a list of over 4,000 hits listing the evident proof that market predators do what they do…and unlike most industries, Finance has a unique “get out of jail free” capability built into the law…all they have to do is turn over a large portion of the carcases – the settlement – over to the masters of the feast – and then they can go back to their predations.

-How can it be that almost no one on the planet has ever heard of perhaps the most powerful economic actor in late 19th-century France?
-Because of more than anything, those who sell investments in the Emperor’s new clothes can never ever admit and therefore remember that after all is said and done – the emperor was and is naked.
+How can it be that almost no one has ever heard of perhaps the most powerful economic actor in late 19th-century France?
+Because more than anything, those who sell investments in the Emperor’s new clothes can never admit and therefore remember that after all is said and done – the emperor was and is naked.
 There is no money.
-Therefore Markets are indeed manipulated – or rather, PEOPLE are manipulated.
+Thus, Markets are indeed manipulated – or rather, PEOPLE are manipulated.
 To spend their lives in pursuit of nothing.

 Curiosity applied intellect, love, kindness, air, water, fire, perception, mountains, family, death, Life – the key thing is Life!
 If you were an oil well, as you aged, you would qualify for a tax deduction – an “oil depletion allowance.”
 Are you a depleting asset?
 Invest in real things – life first and foremost – while there’s still time.